Path Planning for Aerial Relays via Probabilistic Roadmaps: The Path Planning Problem

-\blt[communication model] \begin{bullets} \blt[data flow] The targeted link must convey information in both ways but, to simplify the exposition, the focus here will be on the downlink.
-There, the signal transmitted by the BS is first decoded and retransmitted by UAV-1.
-The signal transmitted by UAV-1 is decoded and retransmitted by UAV-2 and so on, until the UE receives the signal retransmitted by UAV-$\numuav$. \blt[relay model]Relays employ capacity-attaining codes and the interference between hops is ignored.
+\begin{bullets} \blt[communication] \begin{bullets} \blt[downlink] The targeted link must convey information in both ways but, to simplify the exposition, the focus here will be on the downlink. \blt[relay model]There, the signal transmitted by the BS is first decoded and retransmitted by UAV-1.
+The signal transmitted by UAV-1 is decoded and retransmitted by UAV-2 and so on, until the UE receives the signal retransmitted by UAV-$\numuav$. \begin{changesv2}

+\blt[assumption] For the considered schemes, this communication can be implemented in many ways.
+However, the following assumption must be (at least approximately) satisfied:

+\emph{(as)~~the capacity of the channel between two terminals does not depend on the locations of the other terminals.}